We can put an end to month-day-year dates

 The month-day-year format is used by a large number of people speaking English as a foreign language, who adopt Americanisms like these without thinking them through.
 Unfortunately, this is the case even in Europe, despite the fact that every European country–including the UK–officially adopts the day-month-year format.

 So, once again, what is today’s date?
-It is 22 December 2024 (read the twenty-second of December two thousand and twenty-four).
+It is 22 February 2025 (read the twenty-second of February two thousand and twenty-five).

 1. The diagram indicates a lack of understanding of the US format.
 The right hand part should take the month-day partial pyramid from the middle part, and the year from the left.
 The reasoning (and why it stays in use) is that month-day follows the same place value convention we do with numbers: largest-to-smallest, but leaves the year to last so that it may easily be admitted, as it often is due to context.
 The European format allows for year omission but sacrifices conventional place value to accomodate this without dissonance.
 The international format follows place value and avoids dissonance but disallows omitting the year.